Insider Sell: Mueller Industri - GuruFocus.com

-On May 23, 2023, Gregory Christopher, Chairman of the Board and CEO of Mueller Industries Inc (MLI, Financial), sold 33,513 shares of the company's stock.
-This move comes amidst a year of insider selling activity for the company, with no insider buys recorded over the same period.
+On May 25, 2023, Gregory Christopher, Chairman of the Board and CEO of Mueller Industries Inc (MLI, Financial), sold 24,778 shares of the company's stock.
+This move comes as part of a series of transactions by Christopher over the past year, during which he has sold a total of 113,672 shares and purchased none.

-On the day of Gregory Christopher's recent sale, shares of Mueller Industries Inc were trading at $79.57 apiece, giving the stock a market cap of $4,348.756 million.
-The price-earnings ratio is 6.40, which is lower than the industry median of 22.19 and lower than the company's historical median price-earnings ratio.
+On the day of Gregory Christopher's recent sale, shares of Mueller Industries Inc were trading at $76.02 apiece, giving the stock a market capitalization of $4,374.974 million.
+The price-earnings ratio is 6.44, which is lower than the industry median of 22.22 and lower than the company's historical median price-earnings ratio.

 The GF Value is an intrinsic value estimate developed by GuruFocus that is calculated based on the following three factors: